yuxiang660/learning-tcl/TckTk_A_Developer's_Guide.md

    * nameofexecutable - Returns the full path name of the binary file from which the application was invoked.

 ## Loading Code from a Script File
+The `source` command loads a file into an existing Tcl script.
+It is similar to the `#include` in C, the `source` in C-shell programming.